-The AOT-100 allows users to hold airborne particles for extended periods with ease.
+The AOT-100 Aerosol Optical Tweezers allow users to hold airborne particles for extended periods with ease.
 Holding particles in an optical trap enables many different parameters to be studied continuously over times varying from milliseconds to hours.

-The AOT-100 is the result of collaboration between the Bristol University Aerosol Research Centre and Biral.
+The AOT-100 Aerosol Optical Tweezers is the result of collaboration between the Bristol University Aerosol Research Centre and Biral.

-Prior to the AOT-100 aerosol instruments have mostly relied on transits through an illuminated measuring space that last of the order of microseconds.
-While this has enabled measurements to be made on very large numbers of particles it severely limits what can be measured and precludes the study of any time-dependent processes.
+Most single particle aerosol characterisation instruments make measurements on particles as they transit a measurement space.
+This provides a snapshot of the particle characteristics at the time of measurement but cannot follow changes to the particle characteristics over extended periods of time.
+While this enabled measurements to be made on very large numbers of particles it severely limits what can be measured and precludes the study of any time-dependent processes.

 By trapping particles in the focus of a laser beam the dynamic processes that are vital to the understanding the relationship between particles and the medium in which they are suspended become feasible.
 Aerosols play a vital role in many processes and studying their evolution with time is vital to developing a detailed understanding of fields as diverse as climate change and drug delivery to the lungs.